[last updated November 4, 2020]

 INFLAMMATION IN THE LUNGS

 When you have the flu and feel “run over by a truck,” that is usually the result of excessive cytokines and inflammation.
-COVID-19 is similar, but those inflammatory agents more specifically attack the lungs.
+COVID-19 is similar.

 What that means: the virus causes your body to release a host of chemicals that cause inflammation in the body.
 The inflammation seems to target the lungs in many patients, thickening up membranes there.
 This makes it harder to get oxygen from your lungs into your blood, and the CO2 back out – so breathing becomes more rapid and forced.
 This all results in shortness of breath and often an elevated heart rate. [this is explained in a Facebook video here].
 You need to reduce inflammation in your body now, and boost your immune system to prepare for anti-inflammatory protection later.